 Although Iberia’s business class product can’t quite compare to Emirates or Qatar Airways, it’s a comfortable way to fly to Spain at an astonishing price.

-9. Fly American Airlines Flagship First Class Transcontinentally Within the U.S. Round-trip for 65,000 Points
+9. Fly American Airlines Flagship First Class Transcontinentally Within the U.S. Round-Trip for 65,000 Miles

 Looking to stay within the U.S. when traveling?
 If you’ve got an appetite to travel from coast to coast, one of the best ways to get fantastic value is to book American Airlines’s Flagship First class product on select, premium transcontinental flights.